ptgott/comment-navigator/ROADMAP.md

 ## Tooling

 - Set up test debugging with Jest and VSCode
 - Replace test.html with something that's easier to visualize in the browser.
 Right now you have to read the HTML and guess its correspondence to the Google Doc.
-Part of this is the fact that test.html doens't load external stylesheets.
+Part of this is the fact that test.html doesn't load external stylesheets.
 - Set up a build script with TypeScript and WebPack

 ## Deployment